The History and Threat of Mustard Gas

 Let’s start by analyzing the 1899 Hague Convention.
 In it, countries around the globe decided that it was illegal to poison wartime combatants.
 Few would argue that using chemical weapons doesn’t constitute using poison against an enemy soldier.

-Yet, the Hague Convention didn’t stop chemical weapons from being used in World War 1.
+Yet, the Hague Convention didn’t stop countries from performing chemical warfare experiments.

 Then, in 1925, nations around the world signed the Geneva Protocol, which specifically banned the use of chemical weapons in war.